 David helped to lead the Conservative Party’s social justice policy review in 2007 concerning drug and alcohol addictions.
 The 18 month review led to the groundbreaking reports ‘Breakdown Britain’ and ‘Breakthrough Britain’.
 The reports have formed the basis for the Conservative party’s approach to reforming drugs and alcohol treatment.

-As Shadow Justice Minister between 2007 and 2010 David led the Conservative party’s review of youth justice and victims policies.
+As Shadow Justice Minister between 2007 and 2010, David led the Conservative party’s review of youth justice and victims policies.
 David helped to write the Party’s Green paper ‘Prisons with a Purpose’ which now forms the basis of the Government’s reforms to the criminal justice and penal system.
-For example, David is the author of the policy to implement the Prisoners Earnings Act 1996 so that prisons do real work in prisons and earn money to be put in a Victims Fund.
+For example, David is the author of the policy to implement the Prisoners Earnings Act 1996 so that prisoners do real work in prisons and earn money to be put in a Victims Fund.

 David has led a number of campaigns, including the promotion of the life saving value of umbilical cord blood, which led to a Private Members Bill, formation of an All Party Parliamentary Group and establishment of a national strategy to support the collection, donation and transplantation using cord blood.
-Following the desecration of his local war memorial David has campaigned for proper protection for war memorials and has through his Desecration of War Memorials Bill called for tougher penalties for those who desecrate the memories of our brave servicemen and women.
+Following the desecration of his local war memorial, David has also campaigned for proper protection for war memorials and has through his Desecration of War Memorials Bill called for tougher penalties for those who desecrate the memories of our brave servicemen and women.

-Outside of Parliament, David is the Chairman of the Conservative Christian Fellowship and a trustee and active participant in his local church.
+Outside of Parliament, David is the founder and Chairman of the Conservative Christian Fellowship and a trustee and active participant in his local church.
 David is a sports enthusiast and particularly enjoys playing and watching football and cricket and is a strong supporter of Arsenal FC.
 David has been involved in youth work for many years and is a leader on a summer youth camp.
 He can often be spotted riding his bike around the constituency, or walking his Labrador dog Cholmeley which helps him with another favourite past time – eating a good curry with his wife!